vyshnavishetty05/Namaste-React/Session06/docs/Assignment06.md

 ## 7. What is the difference between JS expression and JS statement
 `JS Expression` - A js expression produces a value.
 A number, string,ternary conditions (return true or false), math opertions and array map method (returns new array) are all examples of js expression.
 ```
-1. "Harshi" -> String is a valid expression
+1. "Hello" -> String is a valid expression
 2. 1234    -> Number is a valid expression
 3. (isLoggedIn) ?
 "Logout" : "Login"    -> Ternary operator returning value is a valid expression
 4. [1,2,3,4].map(num => num*2)  -> array map function is a valid expression which returns a new array after transformation